|Handbook > Policies > Exam/Grade/Evaluation Policies|

 System and curricular data is confidentially collected from you in our efforts related to continuous program improvement.
 We value your feedback tremendously and use the data to adjust our educational program.
 At times we also use the data for medical education research, again in an effort to improve specific aspects of the curriculum and to further support student learning.
 Your name is never associated with these data, we look at it only in aggregate.
 It is your right to choose to not allow your data to be used for medical education research purposes, but only for internal curriculum evaluation.
 Please contact Elizabeth Bradley, Ph.D.
 (434.243.6663 email@example.com) if you wish to have your data removed from use in curriculum improvement studies.

 Students must complete course or clerkship requirements before advancing to the next level.
-All preclinical courses and USMLE Step 1 must be completed prior to taking core clerkships.
+All preclinical courses and USMLE Step 1 must be completed prior to taking the Transition Course (Introduction to Clerkships) and core clerkships.
 All core clerkship requirements must be completed before elective/selective credits can be earned.